Vyral/base-template/_posts/2019-03-05-how-should-new-homeowners-budget-for-maintenance.md

 {% include youtube.html %}

-Today I want to talk about the importance of home maintenance for first-time buyers. **When you’re ready to take on the responsibility of owning a new home, you also need to be ready to take on the responsibility of the maintenance on your new home.** It’s something you probably wouldn’t think about if you’ve been in an apartment, or a dorm, or with your parents.
+Today I want to talk about the importance of home maintenance for first-time buyers. **When you’re ready to take on the responsibility of owning a new home, you also need to be ready to take on the responsibility of the maintenance on your new home.** It’s something you probably wouldn’t think about if you’ve been in an apartment, or a dorm, or living with your parents.

 First off, if you negotiate a one-year warranty on your home purchase, that’s awesome.
 If you don’t have one, you can still get one and I’d be happy to recommend one to you.
-It’s a good thing to have. **It costs $500 to $600 per year, but it will take out any major costs for the systems in your home.**
+It’s a good thing to have. **It costs $500 to $600 per year, but it will take care of any major costs for the systems in your home.**

 {% include pullquote.html %}